Change the world one pair of pants at a time, buying them from a democratic welfare state like the UK.

 Cut poverty with National Insurance, public or private, but compulsory so that everyone has the same costs when competing for work.
 That's why it's called "national insurance" or "social insurance".
 This can pay for some healthcare and maybe pensions and a little unemployement pay.
 As a government sorts-out poverty, point two follows.

 The same thing with a subsidy from taxes like VAT, so that everyone in a country gets the benefits, whether or not they do enough formal work with paid contributions.
 This helps everyone, because there's less pressure on young mothers to have lots of children in case most die and there is nobody to look after the parents in old age.
 The birth rate falls.
-The system is also cheap to run because there is no back-office working-out who has paid what contributions. ( By the way there is no agreed jargon for this stuff; "national insurance" and then "social insurance and allied services" including a "national health service" were the first titles in the UK, with the vague "welfare state" catching-on a bit later.
+The system is also cheap to run because there is no back-office working-out who has paid what contributions. ( By the way there is no agreed jargon for this stuff; "national insurance" and then "social insurance and allied services" including a "national health service" were the first titles in the UK, with the vague "welfare state" catching-on a bit later as a government PR phrase.
 National Insurance was the name for services like unemployment pay on the insurance system, and National Assistance was the name for some of the rest, while schools and hospitals were simply funded out of taxes like prisons and police - the "national" in "national health service" meant "not some dodgy council scheme at their institution" )

 A tariff round countries that have similar systems could keep-out sweatshop goods.
 The tariff on clothes and machines imported to the EU is a bit like this.